 I am a Physical Medicine and Rehabilitation Nurse Practitioner with Kansas City Bone & Joint Clinic in Overland Park, Kansas.
 I earned my undergraduate degree in Nursing from Luther College and a master’s degree in Nursing from the University of Kansas.
 I completed my Doctor of Nursing degree at the University of Missouri-Kansas City with an emphasis on self-management for chronic migraine.
 Working with patients who have the condition of migraine is extremely rewarding.
 Nothing beats seeing a patient transform from being overwhelmed by migraine days to feeling empowered and in control.
 I often say that a major treatment goal is to "put you back in the driver's seat of your life."
 Self-management for chronic conditions has been a focus for me throughout my nursing career, and I have a personal interest in this condition due to my father and brother experiencing migraine disease.

-I am passionate about working with rehabilitation patients to maximize their function and wellness.
-I enjoy presenting at medical conferences and community events about migraine and rehabilitation topics.
-Outside of the office, you'll find me running, cooking and spending time with my family.
+I am passionate about working with patients to maximize their function and wellness.
+I enjoy presenting at medical conferences and community events.
+Outside of the office, you'll find me running, cooking, and spending time with my family.

 Copyright © 2018 Your Mygraine Toolkit - All Rights Reserved.